 Is your relationship with billing complicated at best?
 I get it.
-Billing for private practice physical therapy can seem daunting, especially in light of ever-changing regulations.
+Figuring out how to bill insurance companies for private practice physical therapy can seem daunting, especially in light of ever-changing regulations.
 But unless you own a strictly cash-pay clinic, you can’t practice—or get paid—without it.
-I’m not asking you to love billing, but to help your clinic succeed, you need to understand it.
+I’m not asking you to love billing, but to help your startup clinic succeed, you need to understand it.
 Here’s how to get started:

-If you haven’t already gotten credentialed, you’ll need to start here.
-Being credentialed with an insurance company allows you to become an in-network provider.
-Why is that important?
-Depending on your patient’s specific insurance policy, if you don’t go through the credentialing process, you may not receive payment for your out-of-network claims.
-Most government insurance companies don’t pay out-of-network providers.
-Furthermore, if you’re not credentialed with Medicare, you cannot treat—or collect payment from—Medicare patients for any Medicare-covered services.
+If you haven’t already gotten credentialed, then you’ll need to start there.
+Why is credentialing so important?
+Depending on your patient’s specific insurance policy, if you don’t go through the credentialing process, you may not receive payment for your claims.
+Furthermore, being credentialed with an insurance company is the first step toward becoming an in-network provider.
+This is especially important for Medicare, because you can only receive full reimbursement as a contracted provider.
+In fact, if you choose not to have any relationship with Medicare, you cannot treat—or collect payment from—Medicare patients for any Medicare-covered services.

-Additionally, being a credentialed provider gives you more exposure.
-Patients often check their insurance company’s website for a list of local providers; if you aren’t a credentialed provider with that company, you won’t be in their list.
+Additionally, being a credentialed provider often gives you more exposure—and can make it possible to develop referral relationships with other in-network providers.
+Patients often check their insurance company’s website for a list of local providers; if you aren’t a credentialed provider with that company, you won’t be on their list.

 However, getting credentialed isn’t exactly a short, simple process, and there are some hoops you must jump through, including obtaining: